-Posted 2-16-16 in Ashland (OR) Daily Tidings newspaper.
+Posted 2-16-16 in the now-defunct Ashland Daily Tidings newspaper.
 Also covers two other regional springs: Jackson Well Springs and Umpqua Hot Springs

 There I stood, on the banks of the icy cold reservoir, each breath creating a fog, clouding my view of the 50 other people in bathing suits, shivering, hovering, and wondering, as I was, if this really was the right way to start the New Year.